 And there you have it.
 You have a simple, cute, and functional bench you can use anywhere in your home.
 Are you ready to tackle this simple project?
 Where in your home will you put it?
 Let me know in the comments.

-If you like simple DIY projects like this one, (or if you’re interested in finding out if I actually survive building my first dining table), be sure to subscribe and stay up to date on new projects.
+If you like simple DIY projects, be sure to subscribe and stay up to date on new projects.

 I am passionate about teaching women how to get started with power tools, so if you have a husband with a stash of tools you want to learn to use while he’s at work (shhh…I won’t tell), or if you’re neighbor, family or friends let you borrow theirs, join the sawdust sisterhood for more simple projects like this to beautify your home!!